 Traditional relational systems manage tabular data and return it as rows and columns.
-NoSQL databases can do this without forcing application developers into using a static schema that has to be altered every time there is a change.
-Instead, NoSQL databases give developers the flexibility they need to help them excel at their work.
+NoSQL databases can do this without forcing application developers into using a static tabular schema that has to be reworked every time there is a change.
+Instead, NoSQL databases give developers the flexibility they need to help them excel at their work while also creating adaptive applications that adjust to future needs.

-NoSQL systems hold hierarchical JSON data, but return it to the application as full or partial JSON data structures, full-text search matches, SQL query results, key-based values, or even big data analytics systems.
+NoSQL systems hold hierarchical JSON data, but return it to the application as full or partial JSON data structures, full-text search matches, SQL query results, key-based values, big data analytics systems, as well as AI vector searches.

-This convergence of the best of relational and the best of modern NoSQL simplifies the information architecture of enterprises and helps developers deliver applications more efficiently with familiar concepts and tooling, without needing to learn a dozen different platforms.
+This convergence of the best of relational and the best of modern NoSQL simplifies the information architecture of enterprises and helps developers deliver applications more efficiently with familiar concepts and tooling, without needing to learn and manage a dozen different platforms.